 Our outreach efforts begin in the intimate setting of the Wayne State University Planetarium, home to our digital projection system, and travel beyond the doors of our theatre.
 Our motto is, "The sky is NOT the limit!"

-In addition to our educational planetarium shows we present Phantastic Physics Phenomena demonstrations, hands-on science activities, and "Science Days" that we organize and host in partnership with other science departments.
+In addition to our educational planetarium shows we present Phantastic Physics Phenomena demonstrations, hands-on science activities for private groups and at regional family science events.

 Our planetarium is the vehicle that enables us to reach the largest audiences possible and through our outreach programs, we are bringing a new level of physics and astronomy education to the community.